 Retirement under the Plan is voluntary.
 All benefits are in addition to any benefits you receive from Social Security.
-In order to be eligible to receive benefits from the Plan, you must apply for a pension benefit and completely withdraw from all Disqualifying Employment (see page 25, unless you have reached Normal Retirement Age, after which you may continue to work up to 40 hours per month in Disqualifying Employment).
-You must begin your pension by the April 1st following the year you became age 701⁄2, as described on page 28.
+In order to be eligible to receive benefits from the Plan, you must apply for a pension benefit and completely withdraw from all Disqualifying Employment (see pages 49-50) unless you have reached Normal Retirement Age, after which you may continue to work up to 40 hours per month in Disqualifying Employment.
+You must begin your pension by the April 1st following the year you became age $70\frac{1}{2}$ , as indicated on pages 29-30.